EeByGumm/fCC-Penguin/README.md

 # freeCodeCamp CSS project

-Drawing a penguin osing CSS using transforms to animate the image
+Drawing a penguin using CSS transforms to animate the image